-Individual Directors who retire from or change the principal position they held when they initially joined the Board (or following the last change in employment reviewed by the Board), or who have a change of personal circumstances that limits their ability to fulfill their Board responsibilities (other than on a temporary basis) must tender their resignation from the Board for consideration by the Nominating & Governance Committee and the Board effective as of the date of retirement or change in position, or earlier when a future change in circumstances is known.
-The Nominating & Governance Committee will assess each situation based on the individual circumstances and make a recommendation to the Board regarding the appropriateness of retaining that individual as a Director in light of the changes in circumstances.
-The Board (acting without participation by the affected Director) will act promptly to evaluate the change in circumstances, considering the factors the Nominating & Governance Committee believes are relevant, including the stated qualifications, and determine whether resignation is appropriate, and communicate the decision to the affected Director.
-If the Board accepts a Director's resignation offer pursuant to this process, the Nominating & Governance Committee will recommend to the Board and the Board will thereafter determine whether to fill the vacancy or reduce the size of the Board.
+Individual Directors who retire from or change the principal position they held when they initially joined the Board (or following the last change in employment reviewed by the Board), or who have a change of personal circumstances that limits their ability to fulfill their Board responsibilities (other than on a temporary basis) must inform the Nominating & Governance Committee and, if requested by the Nominating & Governance Committee, tender their resignation from the Board, effective as of the date of retirement or change in position, or earlier when a future change in circumstances is known.
+The Nominating & Governance Committee will assess each situation based on the individual circumstances and make a determination regarding the appropriateness of retaining that individual as a Director in light of the changes in circumstances, and refer the matter to the Board as necessary.
+In such event, the Board (acting without participation by the affected Director) will act promptly to evaluate the change in circumstances, considering the factors the Nominating & Governance Committee believes are relevant, including the stated qualifications, and determine whether resignation is appropriate, and communicate the decision to the affected Director.
 In addition, Directors should report to the chair of the Nominating & Governance Committee any change in personal circumstances that might affect their independence under applicable laws and regulations.